To Be Happy, You Need Hard Problems

 Before I talk about why we need depression to be happy, I'm going to talk about how to get out of your depression for those of you currently depressed right now (no need to prolong your suffering).

-By the way, yes, I'm a big believe that relationships determine our happiness.
+By the way, yes, I'm a big believer that relationships determine our happiness.
 Probably one of the best studies ever done on the subject, the Harvard Grant Study, came to that conclusion.

 But it also came to the conclusion that our happiness comes from “the capacity to make gold out of shit.”
 But we'll cover that later, for now let's solve your current depression.